microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

 G | 🏃‍♂️ Run    | The terminal can automatically look for command fragments in the tree of the CWD H | 🏃‍♂️ Run    | Snippets with multiple lines can be sent only conditionally on the success of the previous command (with shell integration)
-I | ✅ Done   | Snippets can be filtered by text the user has already typed J | 🚀 Sprint | Snippets can have promptable sections of input K | 🚀 Sprint | Community tasks are hosted in a public GH repo L | 🚀 Sprint | A simple UX (either web or in Terminal) is exposed for interacting with public GH repo of tasks
+I | ✅ Done   | Snippets can be filtered by text the user has already typed J | 🚀 Sprint | Snippets can have prompt-able sections of input K | 🚀 Sprint | Community tasks are hosted in a public GH repo L | 🚀 Sprint | A simple UX (either web or in Terminal) is exposed for interacting with public GH repo of tasks